 Sparsentan is an investigational therapeutic agent which acts as both a potent angiotensin receptor blocker ("ARB"), as well as a selective endothelin receptor antagonist ("ERA"), with in vitro selectivity toward endothelin receptor type A. We have secured a license to sparsentan from Ligand Pharmaceuticals, Inc. and Bristol-Myers Squibb Company (who referred to it as DARA).
 We are developing sparsentan as a treatment for focal segmental glomerulosclerosis ("FSGS"), which is a leading cause of end-stage renal disease and nephrotic syndrome ("NS").
-There are no FDA approved pharmacological treatments for FSGS and the off-label armamentarium is limited to ACE/ARBs, steroids, and immunosuppressant agents, which are effective in only a subset of patients.
+There are no U.S. Food and Drug Administration ("FDA") approved pharmacological treatments for FSGS and the off-label armamentarium is limited to ACE/ARBs, steroids, and immunosuppressant agents, which are effective in only a subset of patients.
 Every year approximately 5,400 patients are diagnosed with FSGS and we estimate that there are up to 40,000 FSGS patients in the United States with approximately half them being candidates for sparsentan.
-Sparsentan was granted orphan drug designation in the United States and the European Union in January 2015 and November 2015, respectively.
-In the third quarter of 2016, we announced positive top-line data from our Phase 2 DUET study of sparsentan for the treatment of FSGS.
+Sparsentan was granted orphan drug designation in the United States and the European Union in January 2015 and

+November 2015, respectively.
+In the third quarter of 2016, we announced positive top-line data from our Phase 2 DUET study of sparsentan for the treatment of FSGS

 In early 2017, we had an End of Phase 2 meeting with the FDA regarding the regulatory pathway for sparsentan as a treatment for FSGS.
-Following the meeting and our receipt of confirmatory meeting minutes, we announced our plans to initiate a single Phase 3 clinical trial to serve as the basis of an NDA filing for sparsentan for the treatment of FSGS.
+Following the meeting and our receipt of confirmatory meeting minutes, we announced our plans to initiate a single Phase 3 clinical trial to serve as the basis of a New Drug Application ("NDA") filing for sparsentan for the treatment of FSGS.
 We expect that the trial will include an interim analysis of proteinuria as a surrogate endpoint and that if this interim analysis shows a substantial effect on proteinuria reduction, that the data could serve as a basis for applying for accelerated approval of sparsentan for the treatment of FSGS pursuant to Subpart H of the FDA regulations.
 The confirmatory endpoint of the study is expected to compare changes from baseline of estimated glomerular filtration rate, or eGFR.
-We are currently working to finalize the study protocol with the expectation of completing it and gaining alignment with the FDA in the second half of 2017 and initiating the trial thereafter.
+We have completed the protocol design for the study and expect to gain alignment with the FDA in the second half of 2017 and initiate the trial thereafter.